Japan's factory, retail sectors slump as pandemic hits auto sector

 The April jobless rate rose to 2.6%, its highest since 2017, although well-off the rates in other developed nations, where unemployment is approaching depression-era levels.

 However, economists say the official unemployment rate masks the full extent of the pain.
-Among those categorised as employed, those in furlough more than tripled to 4.2 million in April from March.
+Among those categorised as employed, those on furlough rose by 4.2 million in April, more than tripling from a year earlier.

 While many furloughed staff will eventually return to work, their inclusion in April’s unemployment figures would suggest a rate of 11.4%, Dai-ichi Life Research Institute said.